 and ask for an application.

 Who are your coaches?

 Our coaches are generally current/former college players and/or parents of current players.
 All of our coaches are certified by US Lacrosse and the Positive Coaching Alliance, and must also pass a background check.
-We emphasize a fun and positive environment, fostering a love for the sport.
+We emphasize a fun and positive environment, fostering a love for the sport and the indigenous values it represents.
 While winning is fun, it is not the primary emphasis of our coaching staff.

 What is the role of parents?

-Committee and Director Positions in the Association include: Board of Directors, Publicity, Webmaster, Fundraising, and Uniform Coordinator.
+Positions in the Association include: Board of Directors, Publicity, Social Media Coordinator, Photographer, Webmaster, Fundraising, Game setup/breakdown and First Aid Coordinator.

-At the team level positions include: Scorekeeper, Timekeeper, Spotter, Statistician, Side Line Manager, First Aid, Transportation Coordinator, Team Equipment Manager and Water/Snacks.
+At the team level positions include: Scorekeeper, Timekeeper, Side Line Manager, Team Equipment Manager and Water/Snacks.
 We would love to have your help!
 During registration, you'll be asked to sign up for volunteer activities.